DuckStruggles/DiceGame/README.md

 A simple web project where two dice are rolled.
 The player with the higher number wins.
 If both numbers are the same, it's a draw.

-Play the Game:
-👉 Click here to play

 How It Works:
 -Two dice are rolled randomly.
 -Each dice shows a number between 1 and 6.